ADGEfficiency/dsr-rl/PITCHME.md

 Design of reward signal vs. exploration required

-Algorithm does care about the time step too small = rewards are delayed = credit assignment harder
+Algorithm does care about the time step
+- too small = rewards are delayed = credit assignment harder
+- too large = coarser control

 ---
 ### Data Quality

 All the samples collected on a given episode are correlated (along the state trajectory)